ufoscout/Modular_Monolith_POC/README.md

 ## Deployment strategy

-Extract the “Deployment/com.currency.build.jar” file from the provided zip archive to a local folder.
+Extract the “Deployment/com.modular.build.jar” file from the provided zip archive to a local folder.
 Then from that folder execute the command:

-java -jar com.currency.build.jar
+java -jar com.modular.build.jar

 This will start a web server on port 8080.
 To start using the application, open a browser (the application has been tested with Firefox and Chrome) and access the URL: